jongoodnow/anglerfish/README.md

 A presentation app that utilizes the Xbox Kinect to allow the speaker to interact with their presentation.

-A HackRPI 2014 Project Keaton Brandt and Jonathan Goodnow.
+A HackRPI 2014 Project by Keaton Brandt and Jonathan Goodnow.

 Setup
 -----